cooper/evented-object/README.md

 # Evented::Object

-**I doubt your objects have ever been this evented.** This concept is so incredible that we're using a noun as a verb without being arrested by the grammar police.
+**I honestly doubt your objects have ever been this evented.** This concept is so incredible that we're using a noun as a verb without being arrested by the grammar police.

 Evented::Object started as a basic class for registering event handlers and firing events.
 After many improvements